ArkaneMoose/BotBot/README.md

 For those of you who don't know, "regex" stands for "regular expression", and is a way of doing pattern matching.
 You can find a good tutorial and reference [here](http://regular-expressions.info/).

+### More info
+View the [@BotBot wiki](https://github.com/ArkaneMoose/BotBot/wiki) for a comprehensive guide on how to use @BotBot, including a guide on how to write @BotBot code and a list of features and restrictions that bots created with @BotBot have.

 ### Good luck!
 Good luck on your journey to becoming a bot programmer.